rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 DSR provides performance optimizations by allowing the return traffic routed through load balancers to bypass the load balancer and respond directly to the client; reducing load on the load balancer and also reducing overall latency.
 For information on DSR on Windows, read [Direct Server Return (DSR) in a nutshell](https://techcommunity.microsoft.com/blog/networkingblog/direct-server-return-dsr-in-a-nutshell/693710).

-Support for DSR was initially introduced in v1.14, SIG Windows promoted it to beta as part of [KEP-5100: Support for Direct Service Return (DSR) and overlay networking in Windows kube-proxy](https://kep.k8s.io/5100).
+Initially introduced in v1.14, support for DSR has been promoted to beta by SIG Windows as part of [KEP-5100: Support for Direct Service Return (DSR) and overlay networking in Windows kube-proxy](https://kep.k8s.io/5100).

 ### Dynamic Resource Allocation (DRA) for network interfaces

 The standardized reporting of network interface data via DRA, introduced in v1.32, graduates to beta.
 This enables more native Kubernetes network integrations, simplifying the development and management of networking devices.
-This was also covered in the [v1.32 release announcement blog](/blog/2024/12/11/kubernetes-v1-32-release/#dra-standardized-network-interface-data-for-resource-claim-status).
+This was covered previously in the [v1.32 release announcement blog](/blog/2024/12/11/kubernetes-v1-32-release/#dra-standardized-network-interface-data-for-resource-claim-status).

 This work was done as part of [KEP-4817: DRA: Resource Claim Status with possible standardized network interface data](https://kep.k8s.io/4817) led by SIG Network, SIG Node, and WG Device Management.

 ### Handle unscheduled pods early when scheduler does not have any pod on activeQ

 This feature improves queue scheduling behavior.
 Behind the scenes, the scheduler achieves this by popping pods from the _backoffQ_, which are not backed off due to errors, when the _activeQ_ is empty.
-The previous behaviour is to become idle even when the _activeQ_ is empty, and this enhancement can improve the scheduling efficiency.
+Previously, the scheduler would become idle even when the _activeQ_ was empty; this enhancement improves scheduling efficiency by preventing that.

 This work was done as part of [KEP-5142: Pop pod from backoffQ when activeQ is empty](https://kep.k8s.io/5142) led by SIG Scheduling.

 ### Asynchronous preemption in the Kubernetes Scheduler

 Preemption ensures higher-priority pods get the resources they need by evicting lower-priority ones.
 Asynchronous Preemption, introduced in v1.32 as alpha, has graduated to beta in v1.33.
-With this enhancement, heavy operations like API calls to delete pods are processed in parallel, allowing the scheduler to continue scheduling other pods without delays.
+With this enhancement, heavy operations such as API calls to delete pods are processed in parallel, allowing the scheduler to continue scheduling other pods without delays.
 This improvement is particularly beneficial in clusters with high Pod churn or frequent scheduling failures, ensuring a more efficient and resilient scheduling process.

 This work was done as part of [KEP-4832: Asynchronous preemption in the scheduler](https://kep.k8s.io/4832) led by SIG Scheduling.